N3XT14/DSA/pythonSelf.md

 # Searching

-Defn:   Used to look for presence of a particular item in a DS.
+Definition:   Used to look for presence of a particular item in a DS.

 Linear Search (Sequential Search):

     -   One-by-One search.
     -   Good choice when unsorted array.